TheDataGuy6969/AboutME/README.md

 - 📫 How to reach me **vyshakhvijaykumar98@gmail.com**

-- ⚡ Fun fact **I figure out my data analysis skill when I was preparing for my govt studies and I used to keep a count of how much time I studied,my gym routine and figuring out day to day tasks during my daily schedule 🕵🏽 !!!!**
+- ⚡ Fun fact **I figured out my passion for working into data analysis field during the time ,While I was preparing for my govt studies and I used to keep a count of how much time I studied,my gym routine and figuring out day to day tasks during my daily schedule 🕵🏽 !!!!**

+*Data is the New Gold 🥇*

 <h3 align="left">Connect with me:</h3>
 <p align="left">